Callback verification: Limitations

 Some of these problems are caused by originating systems violating or stretching the limits of RFCs; verification problems are only reflecting these problems back to the senders, like unintentionally used invalid addresses, rejection of the null sender, or greylisting (where, for example, the delay caused by the verifying recipient is closely related to the delay caused by the originator).
-In many cases this in turn helps originator system to detect the problems, and fix them (like unintentionally not being able to receive valid bounces).
+In many cases this in turn helps the originating system to detect the problems, and fix them (like unintentionally not being able to receive valid bounces).

 Several of the above problems are reduced by caching of verification results.
-In particular, systems that give no useful information (not rejecting at the RCPT TO time, have catch-all e-email, etc.) can be remembered and no future call backs to those systems need to be made.
+In particular, systems that give no useful information (not rejecting at the RCPT TO time, have catch-all e-mail, etc.) can be remembered and no future call backs to those systems need to be made.
 Also, results (positive or negative) for specific e-mail addresses can be remembered.
 MTAs like Exim have caching built in.